nehasm/e-comm-ui/README.md

 ## 2. Carousel

-The circular carousel showcases featured items, enabling users to navigate through the carousel using arrow controls and user interactions with the displayed cards.
+The circular carousel showcases featured items, enabling users to navigate through the carousel using arrow controls and user interactions with the displayed cards using the dots pattern below.
 The carousel offers a smooth transition to the main card upon user interaction and creates an infinite loop of content on navigation.

 Key features of the carousel implementation: